nrv-framework/NRV/docs/tutorials/first_steps.rst

 In this figure, two V-shapes can be seen:

-* the first one corresponds to the intracellular stimulation, it induces a spike at the mid-position of the axon.
+* The first one corresponds to the intracellular stimulation, it induces a spike at the mid-position of the axon.
 The spike then propagates along the axon.
-* the second one is the spike triggered by the extracellular stimulation.
-On the sides, one can see hyperpolarization due to positive lobes of the second derivative of the extra-cellularacellular potential from the point source electrode, which is a classical result.
+* The second one is the spike triggered by the extracellular stimulation.
+On the sides, one can see hyperpolarization due to positive lobes of the second derivative of the extra-cellular potential from the point source electrode, which is a classical result.

-Both spikes propagates at the same speed which is also coherent.
+Both spikes propagate at the same speed which is also expected.